Home China Page Tao of China Journey to the West Comments

 The religion of the common people was Taoism.
 And Taoism is directly linked with prehistoric shamanism. [v]

-Ò[Shamanism] should be seen as being the substratum of Taoism; it is at certain times its rival and, in modern China, its inseparable complement.
-In every period Taoism has been defined in relation to shamanism.Ó Schipper, p 6
+“[Shamanism] should be seen as being the substratum of Taoism; it is at certain times its rival and, in modern China, its inseparable complement.
+In every period Taoism has been defined in relation to shamanism.”
+Schipper, p 6

 "In Taoism, the rites and myths of popular shamanism become Mystery cults and give rise to liturgy and theology.
-Chuang Tzu uses the ancient myths only to reach beyond them.Ó Schipper, p8
+Chuang Tzu uses the ancient myths only to reach beyond them.”
+Schipper, p8

-Hence the Taoists use the prehistoric practices as a springboard to the next level.
+It seems that Taoists use the prehistoric practices as a springboard to the next level.
 Rather than denying the ancient practices, they use and improve upon them.
-The Taoists were simultaneously of the ancient rites but in transcendence of/above them.
+The Taoists simultaneously practiced the ancient rites and transcended them.

 History of Taoism is history of Chinese populace

-We can now answer our first question, why there is no classic Chinese history of Taoism.
-Although Taoism was first named in the 2nd century BC, the roots of its thought seemed to precede the idea of the Chinese state or Empire.
+We can now answer our first question: Why is there no classic Chinese history of Taoism?
+Although Taoism was first named in the 2nd century BCE, the roots of its thought seem to precede the idea of the Chinese state or Empire.
 Taoism really had no beginning.
 It always was.
 Taoism did not begin and grow.
 It was in no way a homogeneous group of thoughts.
 Taoism didn't even name itself, but was named by the state as a catchall term to include all the shamanistic religious practices.
 In some ways the term Taoist used by the Chinese government would be similar to the use of the word pagan by a Christian.
-It is an almost generic term used to refer to a great diversity.
+It is an almost generic term used to refer to a great diversity of religious practices.
 Even then Taoism was not equated with shamanism, but was considered its evolution.

 Hence Chinese historians write about the history of the Chinese state not about indigenous religion.
-American historians, study the Presidents and the Civil War but do not write about native Indian religions except as they effect the development of the state.
+In like manner, American historians study the Presidents and the Civil War but do not write about native Indian religions except as they effect the development of the state.
 The Catholic historians do not study the ancient native religions that they supplanted.
 Instead, if anything, they try to eradicate their history.
-In a similar way the state historians of China would hope that the native religions would die a natural death, why write about them.
+In a similar way, the state historians of China ignored the native religions as inconsequential to the state.

 In many ways the history of Taoism is the history of the Chinese populace.
 While the history of Taoism is linked to the development of the Chinese subculture, orthodox Chinese history is concerned only with the history of China as a state, an Empire.
 Hence the emphasis is on the rulers and advisors who had a lasting impact upon the formation and development of China, the political organization. [vi]